Portuguese discovery of the sea route to India: The navy

-Among the sailors, were two interpreters Fernão Martins and Martim Afonso de Sousa, and two brothers, João Figueira and Pêro da Covilhã.
-In all, the crews comprised 170 men.
+The crews comprised up to 170 men.
 The sailors had sailing charts marked with the positions of the African coast known until then, quadrants, astrolabes of various sizes, tables with calculations – such as astronomical tables of Abraham Zacuto – needle and bobs.
-One of the ships was carrying groceries sufficient for three years: biscuits, beans, dried meats, wine, flour, olive oil, pickles and other items of pharmacy.
+One of the ships was carrying supplies sufficient for three years: biscuits, beans, dried meats, wine, flour, olive oil, pickles and other pharmacy items.
 Also planned were continuous replenishment along the coast of Africa.
 The trip to India was performed by three ships and another ship that carried supplies.
 These three ships had a captain and a pilot.
 The ship of groceries had only a captain.
 Two ships also had a scribe or writer.
 The first ship had a master.

 The voyage

 Thus began the expedition on 8 July 1497.
 The Lisbon shipping line to Cabo Verde was the usual one and the Indian Ocean is described by Álvaro Velho thus: "The coastal route until Malindi and direct passage from this port to Calicut".
 During this expedition, the latitudes were determined by solar observation, as stated by João de Barros.

 Reports of the Daily Board (Diários de Bordo) of the ships note many unique experiences.
 Also found were a rich flora and fauna.
 Contact was made near the bay of St. Helena with tribes who ate sea lions, whales, gazelle meat and herbal roots; They walked covered with fur and their weapons were simple wooden spears of Zambujo and animal horns; They saw tribes who played rustic flutes in a coordinated manner, which was a surprising sight for the Europeans.
 Scurvy (vitamin C deficiency) affected the crew.
 They crossed into Mozambique with palm trees yielding coconuts.

 Despite the adversities of a trip of this scale, the crew retained their curiosity and courage to achieve the feat and get along with people they encountered.
 To gather pace, they raided ships in search of pilots.
 With the prisoners, the Captain-General could trade, or put them to work.

 It is known, thanks to the Portuguese humanist philosopher Damião de Góis, that during the trip five padrões were set in place.
 São Rafael, in the Bons Sinais river; São Jorge, Mozambique; the Holy Spirit in Malindi; Santa Maria, in Ilhéus, and São Gabriel, in Calicut.
 These monuments were meant to affirm the Portuguese sovereignty in these places so that other explorers who arrived later did not take the land for themselves as discoveries.
+The only one of these to survive to the present day is the Vasco da Gama Pillar in Malindi.